smarttdm/ebaas.github.io/_posts/2017-6-2-InstallEbassHelp.markdown

 Figure1. - Application Server Window

-## Login to Ebaas
+## Getting Started

-Use a recommended web browser to connect to the application at <code>http: // localhost: 8080</code>.
+To get started, open one of the recommended web browsers to connect to the application server at <code>http: // localhost: 8080</code>.
 The login page should appear shown in Figure 2.
 You can use any of the following demo user accounts to log in and explore the features of Ebaas.

 | User ID | Password | User Role |
 |-------|--------|---------|